duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

   password and confirm blank password.
 Now you do not need to unlock keyring.
   When vnc password is changed, than you will get error `Authentication failed to "trk"`.
 I do not know how to clear saved passwords for Finder.
+  Another case when `Authentication failed` is when you restart but ubuntu but vnc session is still active (not always).
+Solution is to restart vnc server on ubuntu by disabling and enabling remote desktop again (and `Enable Legacy VNC Protocol` should be checked)

+* airdrop store files in Downloads